 It’s not just weddings

 In general, marriage is starting to fall by the wayside with new generations.
-It’s not a defining structure like it used to be in society, and not everyone wants to be married.
+It’s not a defining structure as it used to be in society, and not everyone wants to be married.
 This can be bad news for certified wedding planners, but there’s still a way to bring in these clients!

 Celebrating love and relationships doesn’t just have to be through weddings.
 Start marketing services to couples who don’t technically want to be married, but want to celebrate their love with friends and family.
-Whether it’s an anniversary party or a vow ceremony, you clients can still declare commitment to their partner without marriage.
+Whether it’s an anniversary party or a vow ceremony, your clients can still declare commitment to their partner without marriage.